RodrigoHonorio/Data_Bootcamp_Workbooks/README.md

 ---

-### 📘 Week 5 – Cloud Platforms, Azure Labs & Scenario Planning
+### 📘 Week 5 – Cloud Platforms, Azure Labs, and Thinking About What Could Happen

-#### ☁️ Azure Labs Overview
+#### ☁️ A Look at the Azure Labs

 ![Azure Labs Combined](Assets/week5_azure_labs_combined.png)
-*Completed guided labs on relational data, non-relational data, and analytics services in Azure.
-This included exploring data lake storage, SQL databases, and using Azure Synapse for querying.*
+*Working through guided labs on relational data, non-relational data, and how Azure does analytics.
+This included having a go with data lake storage, SQL databases, and using Azure Synapse for queries.*

 ---

-#### 🐾 Azure Recommendations – Paws & Whiskers Case Study
+#### 🐾 Azure Ideas – The Paws & Whiskers Case Study

 ![Azure Recommendations](Assets/week5_azure_recommendations.png)
-*Proposed a cloud architecture solution using Azure Data Factory, Power BI, and Blob Storage to modernise a pet supply company's data pipeline.*
+*Putting forward a cloud setup using Azure Data Factory, Power BI, and Blob Storage to bring a pet supply company's data handling into the modern age.*

-This week deepened my understanding of cloud platforms and data architecture.
-I explored how Azure handles relational and non-relational data, and applied that knowledge to design a real-world solution for a fictional business.
-I explored how data flows through cloud-based systems and gained a clearer view of where analysts and data engineers fit within that process.
+This week really deepened my understanding of cloud platforms and how data systems are put together.
+I looked at how Azure deals with different types of data and used that knowledge to come up with a real-world solution for a made-up business.
+I got a clearer picture of how data moves through cloud systems and where analysts and data engineers fit into all that.

 ---

-### 📘 Week 6 – Python & Jupyter for Data Analysis
+### 📘 Week 6 – Python and Jupyter for Having a Good Look at Data

-#### 🧮 Data Cleaning & Exploration (Student Dataset)
+#### 🧮 Tidying Up and Exploring Data (Student Dataset)

 ![Student Data Cleaning](Assets/week6_student_data_cleaning.png)
-*Loaded and explored student data using Pandas; cleaned missing values and reviewed summary statistics.*
+*Loading up and having a look at student data using Pandas; sorting out missing bits and bobs and checking out the main stats.*

 ---

-#### 📊 Grouped Aggregation & Pivot Table
+#### 📊 Grouping Things and Using Pivot Tables

 ![Pivot Table Aggregation](Assets/week6_pivot_aggregation.png)
-*Created grouped views of student performance by class and gender using Pandas and pivot tables.*
+*Creating grouped views of how students are doing by class and gender using Pandas and pivot tables.*

 ---

-#### 🌍 GDP per Capita Analysis
+#### 🌍 Analysing GDP per Person

 ![GDP Analysis](Assets/week6_gdp_analysis.png)
-*Analysed GDP per capita across countries and UN regions, filtering and slicing data programmatically.*
+*Looking at GDP per capita across different countries and UN regions, filtering and slicing the data using code.*

-In Week 6, I applied Python and the Pandas library to explore, clean, manipulate, and analyse datasets programmatically using Jupyter Notebook.
-I worked with both structured (student.csv) and real-world data (GDP per capita), performing grouping, aggregation, and pivoting.
-I also practised data visualisation using Matplotlib, Seaborn, and Plotly, enhancing my ability to present trends and patterns clearly and interactively.
+In Week 6, I used Python and the Pandas library to explore, clean up, change about, and analyse datasets using Jupyter Notebook.
+I worked with structured data (student.csv) and real-world data (GDP per capita), doing grouping, summing up, and pivoting.
+I also had a go at making data look good with Matplotlib, Seaborn, and Plotly, which has really helped me show trends and patterns clearly and interactively.

 ---

-## ✅ Skills Developed
+## ✅ Skills I've Picked Up

-- Excel lookups, pivot tables, and automation functions
+- Getting the hang of Excel lookups, pivot tables, and making things automatic
-- RDBMS concepts and SQL query writing
+- Understanding how RDBMS works and writing SQL queries that do the job
-- Power BI dashboarding and DAX basics
+- Putting together dashboards and understanding the basics of DAX in Power BI
-- Python for data wrangling and visualisation
+- Using Python to wrangle data and make it visual
-- Understanding of GDPR, data ethics, and cloud services (Azure)
+- Knowing about GDPR, data ethics, and cloud services (Azure)
-- Created interactive dashboards in Tableau Public for location-based and trend analyses using real-world datasets such as EMSI (UK Job Changes) and Spotify listening trends.
+- Creating interactive dashboards in Tableau Public to see location-based stuff and trends, using real-world datasets like EMSI (UK Job Changes) and Spotify listening habits.
-- Familiarity with **cloud computing concepts** and tools, including Azure data services
+- Getting familiar with **cloud computing concepts** and tools, including Azure data services

 ---

-## 🎯 Reflections
+## 🎯 My Thoughts on How It's Going

-These workbooks reflect my progression as a data analyst in training — balancing technical skills, written analysis, and critical thinking.
-Each week presented new challenges and opportunities to build confidence across the data lifecycle.
+These workbooks show how I'm coming along as someone learning to be a data analyst — balancing the technical bits, writing up my analysis, and thinking critically.
+Each week threw up new challenges and chances to get more confident with the whole data process.

 ---

-👋 **Let’s connect!**
-Feel free to explore more of my work on [GitHub](https://github.com/RodrigoHonorio)
+👋 **Fancy a Chat?** Feel free to have a proper look at more of my work on [GitHub](https://github.com/RodrigoHonorio)